Linear Ball Screw Application

 Benefits of Working with 3DEO

-3DEO is an award-winning design, engineering and manufacturing service specializing in complex metal 3D printed components produced in high volumes.
-We help companies at every stage of their product lifecycle from ideation to scale, partnering with our customers to design for additive manufacturing.
+3DEO is an award-winning design, engineering and manufacturing service provider specializing in complex metal 3D printed components produced at scale.
+We help companies at every stage of their product lifecycle from ideation to scale, partnering with customers to design and optimize for both additive manufacturing AND their application requirements.

-A next-generation American manufacturing technology company, 3DEO is working with many aerospace companies today to replace MRO investment cast components.
-3DEO is a quality supplier of mil-spec aerospace components.
-In addition to ISO 9001, the company is certifying for AS9100.
+A next-generation American manufacturing technology company, 3DEO is working with many companies today to replace investment cast and machined components and assemblies.
+In addition to ISO 9001, the company is currently certifying for AS9100.

 - Early-stage design for additive manufacturing